 New England Cedar Shake Homes

-Over time, New England architecture evolved from Postmedieval English homes in the 1600s to Early Classical Revival in the mid-1800s.
-These homes made use of the abundance of wood found in the New England forests in their timber frames and cedar shake shingles.
+Over time, the style evolved from the Post-Medieval English homes of the 1600s to the Early Classical Revival style of the mid-1800s.
+The style took advantage of the abundance of wood available in the forests of New England to create study timber frames and the signature cedar shake shingles.

 New England Cedar Shake Homes: Natural Colors & Textures